cheomanigua/godot/rpg/README.md

 ## Creatures

-- Creatures is a **Creature.tscn** scene with a **KinematicBody2D** parent node and the following children nodes: **Sprite**, **CollisionShape2D** and **Area2D** called *HitBox* with a child node of type **CollisionShape2D**
+- Creatures is a **Creature.tscn** scene with a **KinematicBody2D** parent node and the following children nodes: **Sprite**, **CollisionShape2D**, **Area2D** and **AnimationPlayer**
+- The **Area2D** is called *HitBox* and has child node of type **CollisionShape2D** used to detect when Player is attacking and initiate the combat process.
+- The **AnimationPlayer** has a basic *flip_h* key animation.
 - Creatures functionality is implemented by script **creature.gd**
-- No texture file must be added in the **Creature.tscn**'s sprite node.
-Only add texture file in instanciated creatures sprite nodes.
-- Alternatively, you can initialize the texture automatically during runtime within **creature.gd** script.
 - Creatures has a property called **Creature type** that can be selected from a drop down menu in the Inspector Panel.
-By default, the **Creature Type** is *Orc*
+By default, the **Creature Type** is *Orc*.
+This property is very important because it is used to automatically initialize the creature's instance texture and skills from a JSON file.
+- A placeholder texture file is added in the **Creature.tscn**'s sprite node.
+When instantiated, creatures get their texture from a JSON file where the *sprite sheet* resource path, *VFrames*, *HFrames* and *Frame* properties are fetched.
 - Creatures have five skill's properties: *Strength, Intelligence, Dexterity, Endurance* and *Health*
 - *Health* property is the sum of *Strength* and *Endurance*
-- Skill's property are parsed to a dictionary variable from a JSON file,
+- Skill's property are parsed to a dictionary variable from a JSON file.
-- The file is located at [https://drive.google.com/file/d/14wp-Bb6rZby27-2HRgM0o01dv5klm_hL/view](https://drive.google.com/file/d/14wp-Bb6rZby27-2HRgM0o01dv5klm_hL/view)
+- The file is located at [https://drive.google.com/file/d/1Fq4q-3b1RMubc4cYm9QwMyzznOpFjcK5/view](https://drive.google.com/file/d/1Fq4q-3b1RMubc4cYm9QwMyzznOpFjcK5/view)

 ## Doors